They get a transplant stem cell ECO

 Sometimes it is easier to accept that there are endemic coronavirus infection and institute measures to try to minimize their impact.
 Whereas the major route of infection is fecal-virus, control measures would be most useful:

-feces should be removed from the trays at least once a day sand and completely changed as often as possible, coupled with the disinfection of the tray.
+feces should be removed from the trays at least once a day sand and completely changed as often as possible, coupled with the disinfection of the tray. | Cats should be kept in small stable groups of four or fewer individuals, and minimize the risk of cross contamination within the same household.

 0 comments: